 CMP-1036-04042-1 to use in this design.

-- While the capacitor is still floating on the cursor, press the Tab key to open the Component Properties dialog.
+- While the capacitor is floating on the cursor, press the Tab key to open the Properties panel.

-- In the Properties section of the dialog, type in the Designator
+- In the Properties section of the panel, type in the Designator

-- Confirm that the Visible checkbox for the Comment field is enabled.
+- Confirm that the Visibility control for the Comment field is set to visible.

 - Ensure that the footprint Model is set to

-- Leave all other fields at their default values and click OK to close the dialog, the capacitor will be floating on the cursor.
+- Leave all other fields at their default values and click the Pause button ( ) to return to part placement, the capacitor will be floating on the cursor.

 - Press the Spacebar to rotate the component in 90° increments, until it has the correct orientation.

 - Position the capacitor above the transistors but below the resistors (refer to the schematic diagram shown earlier) and click the Left Mouse Button or press Enter to place the part.

 - Position and place capacitor C2.